 For example, if you embed a tweet somewhere in your content, you can see which of your readers not only read that far into your posts but also liked it enough to share it.
 These are your best readers.

-In addition, if you take some sort of a poll, you can use the results to learn more about what your audience thinks.
+In addition, if you take some polls, you can use the results to learn more about your audience’s thoughts.

 Or what about a short pop quiz?
 See if the majority of your audience understands what you’re teaching.
 If they’re not, how could it possibly help them?
 It gives you a chance to refine and improve your writing.

 That’s enough about why you should be using interactive content.
-Now I’m going to show you 7 different ways to implement it on your website.
+Now we’ll show you seven different ways to implement it on your website.

 1. Social media is for lazy busy people

-People love to share content as long as it doesn’t take much effort.
+People love sharing content as long as it takes little effort.

 The more you can remove friction by integrating sharing functions with your content, the higher your engagement rates will be.